 White vinegar is acidic which lessens the particles and helps them come off easily.
 You can also use this solution for cleaning glass stovetops too.
 You can also try vinegar of a regular kind, like apple cider vinegar for cleaning gas stove burners.

 Dish Soap and Baking Soda

 Mix baking soda and dish soap in equal amounts.
 Blend it thoroughly until you get a slightly foamy paste.
-Spread this mix to the drip pans and let it sit in zip lock bags for one hour.
+Spread this mix to the drip pans and let it sit in zip-lock bags for one hour.
 Scrub it well and put the pans back in place.
 They must be completely clean in no time.

-Baking Soda and Lemon
+Baking Soda and Lemon as an anti-bacterial

 Baking soda helps remove difficult stains and lemon has antibacterial properties, working as a natural disinfectant.
 When you merge the two, they work marvels to remove even the slightest particles, but the solution does not scratch glass stovetops.
 You can make it just by adding some amount of baking soda to the surface and cleaning the top with a lemon slice.
 Use a wet cloth to wipe away the stains after they loosen up and you are done.